benmarwick/gsloid/README.md

 Usage
 -----

 Atlhough these data are suitable for many kinds of analyses, the primary reason that I made this package is so I can make my own plots of these data without having to copy a plot from another publication.
-Here's how I typically start with plotting the oxygen isotope data:
+Here's how I typically start with plotting the oxygen isotope data.
+I have set limits on the x-axis so it only shows 0-250 ka because that's what I'm interested in:

 ``` r
 library(ggplot2)